cdktf/cdktf-provider-cloudflare/docs/ruleset.java.md

 - *Type:* <a href="#@cdktf/provider-cloudflare.ruleset.RulesetRulesActionParametersCacheKeyCustomKeyCookie">RulesetRulesActionParametersCacheKeyCustomKeyCookie</a>

-The cookies to include in building the cache key.
+Which cookies to include in the cache key.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.8.2/docs/resources/ruleset#cookie Ruleset#cookie}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.8.4/docs/resources/ruleset#cookie Ruleset#cookie}

 ---